 Keep flammable objects away from the stove:

-Flammable objects such as dish towels, paper towels, and cooking oils should be kept away from the stove to prevent accidental fires.
-These items can easily ignite if they come into contact with flames or hot surfaces, so it’s essential to store them in a safe location away from the cooking area.
-Additionally, be cautious when using cooking oils, as they can easily splatter and ignite if overheated.
+Flammable items such as dish towels, paper towels, and cooking oil should be stored near the stove to prevent accidental fires.
+These products can easily catch fire if they come into contact with flames or hot surfaces, so storing them in a safe place within the cooking area is important Again, be careful when using cooking oil, because when it gets too hot, it easily splashes and burns.

 Use a kitchen timer to prevent overcooking: